-The hydroponic nutrient solution is the sole source of nutrients to the plant.
-Therefore, it is imperative to apply a balanced solution, that contains all plant nutrients, at the right balance.
+The hydroponic nutrient solution is the sole source of nutrients to the plant; therefore it is imperative that a balanced solution, containing all the right plant nutrients, is applied.

-Several important factors have to be considered when choosing fertilizers and preparing a hydroponic nutrient solutions:
+Several important factors have to be considered when choosing fertilizers and preparing a hydroponic nutrient solution:

 |Element||Ionic form absorbed by plants||Common range (ppm=mg/l)|